josefnpat/roguecraft-squadron/dev/story/script.md

 # RogueCraft Squadron Campaign

-## Script:

 ## Level 1 Prelude

-**Adjutant:** Private message 67/67, time delay of one week and two days.
+**Communications:** Private message 67/67, time delay of one week and two days from Grace Patton.
+Playing now

-**Grace Patton:** Ruby; all my life I wanted out.
-I've always wanted...
-I don't know.
-I wanted to leave everything behind, but I had to be there for you.

-Here I am.
-I couldn't be there for you.
-It's cold and the air is getting thin.
-Life support has failed.

-I don't want you to be sad or angry.
-I just wanted to protect you, but now ...

-There's nothing I can do to save you.

-I tried my best, spent years studying to get to the top of my class so I could keep us safe.
-Then you followed me, I don't know why.
-Get out, get out while you can.

-Get out for me, get out for yourself, I don't care.
-I ...
-I love you Ruby.
+**Grace Patton:** Ruby, I don't have much time.
+Keep an eye on the Dojeer.
+Hopefully this war will end soon.

+If I don't come back...
+Stay safe.
+I love you.
+Tell Mom and Dad I love them.

+End message.

+-- frantic

 **Ruby Patton:** Gracie - what did you do?
 How bad have things been out there?

-Adjutant, what happened to the USS Bishop?
+Intel, what happened to the ICH Bishop?

-**Adjutant:** USS Bishop is captained by Grace Patton.
+**Intel AI:** ICH Bishop is captained by Grace Patton.
 Current status is classified.

 **Ruby Patton:** She had the best ship in the fleet.
 What happened?

-What is Miho Takeda's current status?
+Intel, what is Miho Takeda's current status?

-**Adjutant:** Miho Takeda is currently in wargames.
+**Communications:** Miho Takeda is currently in Sector 14 and within immediate communication range.

-**Ruby Patton:** Adjutant, open private message with Miho Takeda.
+**Ruby Patton:** Communications, open a private message with Miho Takeda.

 **Miho Takeda:** Takeda here.
 Squadron Commander Patton, what can I do for you?

-**Ruby Patton:** Takeda-san.
-You have a moment?
+**Ruby Patton:** General Takeda.
+Do you have a moment?

-**Miho Takeda:** Sure, we've taken a short break from wargames.
-We're going to recommence soon, but I have some time.
+**Miho Takeda:** I do.
+We are going to recommence scouting soon, but I have some time.

 **Ruby Patton:** Miho, I've received a troubling message from Grace.

+-- looks sad

 **Miho Takeda:** Miho ... you've not called me that in a while.
-I heard about your sister.

-I don't know much more than you; it's above my pay grade.
+Yes, I heard about your sister.
+I don't know much more than you; it's classified above my clearance.
 I can tell you she was on an active mission, but she's missing in action now.
-I know you two are close and what she meant to you.
-I'm sure if she died, she died doing her duty to the Imperial Earth Empire.
+I'm sorry, I know you two were close.

 **Ruby Patton:** Did they find the ship?

-**Miho Takeda:** She made a formal report along with the personal message that you got.
-The report was mostly above my grade, but ... we don't think she made it.
+**Miho Takeda:** She sent a report along with the personal message that you received.
+The report is very short and has been heavily redacted,  but ... we don't think she made it.
 I'm sorry Ruby.

-**Ruby Patton:** ...
+-- ruby covers her eyes with one hand

-**Miho Takeda:** There are new active orders.
+**Miho Takeda:** We have some new orders.
 All of my squadrons, including yours, have been moved to the front line against the Dojeer.
 We might be following in her footsteps.

-We've lost a lot of good people.
-I promise you, we're going to make them pay.
+-- pulls herself together

-**Ruby Patton:** Thanks Miho.
-I haven't given up on her yet.
+**Ruby Patton:** Thank you Miho.
+I just...
+Thank you.

+-- sympathetic

-**Miho Takeda:** Your orders are to move to the front lines.
-You will be receiving a Lieutenant to support you, Rosa Dietrich.
-She's green, but he shows a lot of promise.
-She will convey the mission specifics.
+**Miho Takeda:** I've sent your briefing to Intel.

+Along with your orders, you will be receiving a new Support Commander, Rosa Dietrich.

+She's green, but she shows a lot of promise.

 And Ruby...
-I'm sorry for your loss.
+Again, I'm so sorry for your loss.

 Takeda out.

+-- Screen fade to Black

-**Rosa Dietrich:** Squadron Commander, Lieutenant Dietrich reporting in.
+**Rosa Dietrich:** Squadron Commander, Supply Officer Dietrich reporting in.

-**Ruby Patton:** At ease, lieutenant.
+**Ruby Patton:** At ease, Officer.
 What's the situation report?

-**Rosa Dietrich:** We will encounter enemy forces, the Dojeer.
-They've entered the forward line.
-Should they be hostile, we are to defend the sector at all costs.
-We have a command ship available to us.
-We should be prepared to gather resources so that we can construct a fleet.
+**Rosa Dietrich:** It's been rather hectic, Commander.
+The Dojeer have entered the forward line.

+So far they haven't made any hostile moves, but we're scrambling to set up defenses just in case.

+The command ship that General Takeda has been staffed and prepped.

+Support is prepared to gather resources for fleet and defense construction.

-**Ruby Patton:** And what has happened to our support?
+**Ruby Patton:** And what has happened to the other squadrons?

 **Rosa Dietrich:** Sir, the other squadrons in the fleet are engaged in other sectors.
 We're on our own.

 ## Level 1 Mission

-* 1 v 1 easy
+-- 1 v 1 easy

 ## Level 1 Complete

-**Rosa Dietrich:** I am please to report that we have destroyed all the hostile enemies.
+**Rosa Dietrich:** Commander, I am pleased to report that we have destroyed all the hostile enemies.

-**Ruby Patton:** Don't get ahead of yourself, Lieutenant.
+**Ruby Patton:** Don't get ahead of yourself,  Officer.
 This was just too easy.
-Past reports have shown that the Dojeer have superior technology.
+Past reports have shown that the  Dojeer to be tricky opponents with superior technology.

-**Rosa Dietrich:** When I first joined, I was worried.
-We were facing the unknown, but now I think we can win this war.
+**Rosa Dietrich:** Of course, but we are learning more and more with each battle.
+When I first joined, I was worried, but now I think we have a real shot at winning this.

-**Ruby Patton:** I heard you were an actor before joining the military.
+**Ruby Patton:** Speaking of enlisting, I heard you were an actress before joining the military.

+-- looks disgruntled

-**Rosa Dietrich:** Sir ... yes I was, but don't think that makes me unqualified.
-I resent that you bring up my history, it makes me feel like you think I'm unprepared.
+**Rosa Dietrich:** Sir ... yes, I was, but don't think that makes me unqualified.

+-- looks startled

 **Ruby Patton:** I ...

-**Rosa Dietrich:** I have served on many ships and I have surpassed expectations.
-Everything I have done has been on the merit of my ability.
+**Rosa Dietrich:** I have served on many ships, and in many conflicts.
+I earned my rank, Sir.

+-- looks amused

-**Ruby Patton:** I didn't mean to offend, Rosa.
-Takeda has nothing but high praise and I trust in her judgment.
+**Ruby Patton:** I didn't mean to offend, Dietrich.
+Takeda had nothing but high praise for your skills and I trust in her judgment.

+-- looks sheepish

-**Rosa Dietrich:** I'm sorry, sir.
+**Rosa Dietrich:** I'm sorry, Commander, sir.
 I ...
-Usually people question my ability, because I used to be an actor.
+People have a tendency to dismiss me if they know about my past.
+I shouldn't have assumed your motives.

+-- dismissive gesture

+**Ruby Patton:** I understand, Dietrich.
+And I just wanted to say that you handled yourself well for a new Support Officer.
+You are dismissed.

 ## Level 2 Prelude